Sekong province: Geography

-Sekong province, one of the provinces in Laos, is the second smallest province, covering an area of 7665 km2.
+Sekong province, 1 of the provinces in Laos, is the second smallest province, covering an area of 7665 km2.
 It is bordered by Vietnam to the east, Attapeu province to the south, Salavan province to the north, and Champasak province to the west.
-Sekong also has the lowest population (about 83,000) and the lowest population density of any province.
-Sekong is split administratively into four districts: Thateng on the Bolaven Plateau, Lamam in the lowland plain, and Dakchung and Kaleum in the mountainous areas bordering Vietnam.
+Sekong has the lowest population (about 83,000) and the lowest population density of any province.
+Sekong is split administratively into 4 districts: Thateng on the Bolaven Plateau, Lamam in the lowland plain, and Dakchung and Kaleum in the mountainous areas bordering Vietnam.
 The Tad Xe Noi waterfall is located 25 km south of Sekong city.

 The Sekong River, which divides the province, flows in a southern direction into Cambodia and is navigable for boats.
-Long-tail boats are navigated through the river along scenic routes on the edge of the Bolaven Plateau.
+Long-tail boats are navigated through the river along routes on the edge of the Bolaven Plateau.
 Freshwater dolphins can be seen in the river.
-Waterfalls are a common feature in the river valley; some of the popularly known falls are the Tad Hia, Tad Faek and Tad Se Noi (or Tad Hua Khon).
-The most famous water fall is the Nam Tok Katamtok that is located on the Huay Katam River, deep in the forests of the Bolaven Plateau.
-The Sekong river valley has fertile plains interspersed with paddy fields and fruit orchards.
-Its rich tropical forest has many rare species of flora and fauna.
+Waterfalls are a feature in the river valley; some of the falls are the Tad Hia, Tad Faek, Tad Se Noi (or Tad Hua Khon), and Nam Tok Katamtok that is located on the Huay Katam River, in the forests of the Bolaven Plateau.
+The Sekong river valley has plains interspersed with paddy fields and fruit orchards.
+Its tropical forest has species of flora and fauna.

-Sekong is among the most remote areas of Laos; even some of its largest villages are virtually inaccessible by road for at least half of the year.
-The infrastructure is poorly developed.
-The eastern districts of Dakchung and Kaleum, in particular, are characterized by mostly mountainous terrain which is rugged and difficult to access.
-This isolation has meant that forest cover, biodiversity, and ethnic traditions have changed less in recent years than in other areas in Laos.
-However, the province has become much less isolated in recent years, with the upgrading of a major road up from the Mekong valley city of Pakse, plus two major road projects connecting Sekong to Vietnam to the east.
-Road infrastructure backed by the Vietnamese is part of a regional development strategy spearheaded by Hanoi called the Development Triangle Initiative, aiming to develop links between Vietnam and neighboring underdeveloped provinces in Cambodia and Laos.
+Sekong is “among the most remote areas of Laos”; some of its villages are virtually inaccessible by road for at least half of the year.